How Can We Help?

 The Minnesota Attorney General’s Office appreciates hearing from members of the public.
 In many cases, we are able to provide direct assistance to people.
 Hearing from members of the public also alerts us to problems occurring in the marketplace.
 More information on the ways in which the Attorney General’s Office tries to help people include:

-Consumer Assistance Hotline.
+Consumer Assistance Hotline

-Office of Minnesota Attorney General Lori Swanson
+Office of Minnesota Attorney General Keith Ellison

-Direct Assistance to Consumers.
+Direct Assistance to Consumers

-Assistance in Locating Other Government Agencies.
+Assistance in Locating Other Government Agencies

 In some cases, the Attorney General’s Office is able to assist people in locating other government agencies that may be able to help address (or should be alerted to) a problem.
 For example, some businesses (such as banks, insurance companies, HMOs, debt collection agencies, car dealers, and many others) are licensed by other government agencies.
 In some cases, a licensing agency may be able to take disciplinary action against a company’s license or suspend the company’s authority to operate.
 For these reasons, we often recommend that people also contact other government agencies.
-More information on some of these government agencies can be found here.
+More information on some of these government agencies can be found on the Government Resources webpage.

-Enforcement of Criminal Laws.
+Enforcement of Criminal Laws

 The Minnesota Legislature has designated the county attorney as the official with authority to prosecute crimes in Minnesota and has designated the local police or sheriff’s department as the agency with the authority to investigate alleged criminal violations.
 In addition, other federal criminal agencies, such as the FBI, U.S. Attorney, U.S. Postal Inspector, etc., have authority to investigate violations of various federal criminal laws.
 If you believe that your problem involves a crime that should be investigated and/or prosecuted, we encourage you to contact those agencies.
-Contact information for county attorney and sheriff offices in Minnesota is available here.
+Contact information for county attorney and sheriff offices in Minnesota is available on the Government Resources webpage.

-We Cannot Give Legal Advice to Individuals.
+We Cannot Give Legal Advice to Individuals

 The Minnesota Attorney General’s Office is not authorized to give specific legal advice to individuals or act on behalf of individuals in private legal matters.
 If you feel you need legal advice and want an attorney to advise you, the Minnesota State Bar Association's Attorney Referral Service is available on the Internet at www.mnfindalawyer.com.
 A flyer called Hiring an Attorney is also available on the Attorney General's website, which provides tips on locating and retaining an attorney.